MajesticComputerTechnology/alfrescodoc-joomla/README.md

 ## Features

-- Easy dispaly document and folder metadata from ALFRESCO server.
+- Easy dispaly document and folder metadata from Alfresco server.
-- Using ALFRESCO CMIS API
+- Using Alfresco CMIS API
 - It's possible to control which metadata to display.

 ## AlfrescoDoc requires

-- ALFRESCO 5.X with cmisatom binding (url like: http://alfresco:8080/alfresco/cmisatom)
+- Alfresco 5.X with cmisatom binding (url like: http://alfresco:8080/alfresco/cmisatom)
 - PHP with CURL and XML enabled

 Partial compatibility (browsing and retrieving objects and aspects is OK) with old Alfresco (under development) (url like http://alfresco:8080/alfresco/service/api/cmis)